ai222/python-flask/readme.md

 1. To Build with docker compose: docker compose up --build
-2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov
+2. To run tests, Lint, and Coverage report use this command: pytest --vv